jackbergus/ARGOS/README.md

 # ARGOS

-A Microservice orchestration Premiere with DLDG
+A Microservice orchestration Premiere with DGDL (a dummy language)